Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Other instruments have been developed for touch style playing where the player taps two-handed on the instrument.
 Perhaps most famous of these is the Chapman stick which usually has either ten or twelve strings and can be used to play multiple parts simultaneously.

 At this point, the electric bass guitar should also be mentioned.
-Whilst strictly not a guitar, the traditionally four-stringed electric bass is commonly played in five- and six-string variants and some players have performed on instruments with up to twelve strings, taking the bass well into the range of the guitar.
+If we’re comparing acoustic vs bass guitar, the traditionally four-stringed bass is commonly played in five- and six-string variants (including electric bass guitars) and some players have performed on instruments with up to twelve strings, taking the bass well into the range of the guitar.

 Finally: an honorary mention must go to legendary Rolling Stones guitarist Keith Richards!
 Keith regularly plays a normal six-string guitar but with the lowest string removed.
 Tuned to an open G chord, this facilitates many of Richards’ most famous rhythm parts and contributes to his unmistakable tone.